 The System Control Centre (SCC) shall lead to execute and coordinate all switching activities in connection with power system restoration.
 In that regard, operators at remote stations, generating stations as well as load entity operators shall not operate, switch in/out any equipment until they have received dispatch instructions from SCC to do so, except during emergencies.

-Use of off-duty personnel, where available ….
+Teams of Maintenance/Operating personnel shall always be kept on ‘Stand-bye’ at all times (24/7) to assist whenever there are system emergencies.
+Where necessary, off-duty personnel on ‘stand-bye’ shall be called to come and assist with system restoration.

 Sectionalisation